Christmas Beading Projects

 Whether you want something to hang on your Christmas tree, or a gift or ornament idea to give to friends, there are plenty of ideas out there, so here are just a few.

-If you’re after a slightly more challenging pattern, this gorgeous beaded star will also make a real statement on a tree.
+If you’re after a slightly more challenging pattern, this gorgeous will also make a real statement on a tree.
 It includes some Swarovski sparkle in the centre and is made with size 11 delicas.
 If you enjoy geometric beading, then this could be just the project for you.
 It will take a few hours to complete and is made in Peyote stitch.
 This pattern is suitable for anyone who is already happy working in Peyote stitch and you can find the pattern here.

 Christmas Beading Projects: Books